 - Run an application, and then process the results of its work by one of the Automation Workshop Actions.

 - Prepare data with Automation Workshop, and then pass it to an external program.

-- Program · Enter the path and file name of application or program, as well as folder from which it will be executed.
+- Program · Enter the path and file name of an application or program, as well as a folder from which it will be executed.

 - Options · Set program execution and termination conditions.

-- Advanced · Define program startup state, and exit code behavior.
+- Advanced · Define a program startup state, and exit code behavior.

-- Dynamic variables & Events of Start App.
+- Dynamic variables & Events of the Start App.